gdavid7/cryptocode/README.md

 ## Example
 Here, we will be creating a simple "trial product key".
 This is useful if you have software that you would like people to use temporarily.
 In this example, we will be letting the user use the product for 2 hours.
-The password we will be using is ``gKey is amazing``.
+The password we will be using is ``cryptokey is amazing``.

 Code on the server side:
 ~~~
-import gkey
+import cryptokey
 import time
 hours = 2
 messageToEncrypt = str(time.time() + hours * 60 * 60)
 ## Hours * 60 * 60 is necessary because we need to turn the hours into seconds, since the timestamp is in seconds.
-gkey.encrypt(messageToEncrypt, "gKey is amazing")
+cryptokey.encrypt(messageToEncrypt, "cryptokey is amazing")
 ~~~

 Code on the client side:
 ~~~
-import gkey
+import cryptokey
 import time
 import sys
 #Function to verify that the key is valid:
 def check_valid(key):
-    message = gkey.decrypt(key, 'gkey is amazing')
+    message = cryptokey.decrypt(key, 'cryptokey is amazing')
     if message == False:
         #The key is incorrect!
         return False